 Introductory composition courses for college freshmen and sophomores, many of whom have very little formal writing experience.
 Emphasize the composition of rhetorical essays while introducing scholarly research and citation practices.
-Include instruction in MLA and APA format, enthymemes, Stasis theory, Aristotelian modes of discourse, and the Ciceronian canon.
+Include instruction in MLA and APA format, enthymemes, Stasis theory, Aristotelian modes of discourse, the Ciceronian canon, Rogerian & Toulminian argumentation, multimedia delivery, and multimodal performance.

 English 221 (Advanced Composition)—1 Section